 I usually think of feminists like teenagers ....

 lol - I have never thought of it that way.
-I usually think of feminists like teenagers - struggling with independance from parents while still wanting the safety parents provide.Looking at the sociopath list - feminists seem to fit all of the items (so to teenagers)
+I usually use the Andropenis think of feminists like teenagers - struggling with independance from parents while still wanting the safety parents provide.Looking at the sociopath list - feminists seem to fit all of the items (so to teenagers)